JujuAdams/Scribble/8.0/how-does-it-work.md

 Within UTF-8, English letters, Arabic numerals, and a bunch of common symbols only take up 1 byte per character.
 Letters and symbols from other languages often require two or more bytes per character.
 For example, Cyrillic is encoded using two bytes per character and Simplified Chinese is encoded using three bytes per character.
 Sumerian Cuneiform, should you need to call upon on its muddy, earthern charm, requires four bytes per character.
 Character encodings can get incredibly complicated!
 Whilst each character in Arabic requires only two bytes, symbols are often joined together to make visually distinct shapes.
 Devanagari (used for Hindi) has potentially hundreds of possible variants depending on the style being used.
 In fact, Devanagari has so many permutations that Unicode doesn't bother encoding all of them and instead only specifies the basic consonant and vowel sounds!

 UTF-8 isn't perfect but its simplicity allows us to draw text from a wide variety of writing cultures with really very little trouble.
 What's important to remember about a string is that it's just numbers combined in such a way that it can be interpreted as text.
 There's nothing in a string that implies what each character looks like, how text should be laid out, or how to space things in a visually appealling way.
-For that we need fonts and typesetting.
+For that we need fonts and a text layout system.

 ## Font Rasterization and Glyphs